Photo by Lautaro Andreani on Unsplash

 ], []);

-1. You will also need to define the filter components that you want to use.
-For example, you might define a SelectColumnFilter component like this:
+- You will also need to define the filter components that you want to use.
+For example, you might define a

 function SelectColumnFilter({ column: { setFilter, filterValue, preFilteredRows, id } }) {